napilab/napi-xcom/docs/index.md

 Coming soon...

-- Recipes and instructions for building NapiOS from Yocto framework;
+- Manuals and instructions for building NapiOS from Yocto framework;

 - NaPi-X.API guide and examples;